xt1/Help/Examples/How To/How to add a new contact interest/How to add a new contact interest.md

       newConInt.Tooltip = "Sams Interests";
       newConInt.Save();

-      //Create a new ContactInterestRow.
+      //Create a New ContactInterestRow.
 Each row represents one row in the ContactInterest table.
       ContactInterestRow newconIntRw =
 ContactInterestRow.CreateNew();